Monday, March 28, 2011

 The meritocratic model, often associated with the United States, recognizes such inequities and tries to correct for socioeconomic disadvantages.
 At its best, meritocracy takes real equality of opportunity seriously and tries to achieve it through various means: Head Start programs, education and job training, subsidized healthcare and housing, and so forth.
 Meritocrats admit that market-based distribution of rewards is just only to the extent to which we can reduce endemic socioeconomic disadvantages and bring everyone to comparable starting points.
 But thereafter, they believe that we are the authors of our own destiny and whoever wins the race is morally deserving of the rewards they obtain from the market—and its flip side, that we morally deserve our failure too, and its consequences.
 Swiss writer Alain de Botton looked at this phenomenon in the United States in his 2004 documentary film, Status Anxiety.

 But is this entirely fair?
 Even if we somehow leveled socioeconomic disparities, the winners of the race would still be the fastest runners, due in part to a natural lottery.
 People are often born with certain talents and attributes—for instance, oratory, musical acumen, physical beauty and health, athleticism, good memory and cognition, extroversion, and so forth—that give them unearned advantages.
 Are their wins not as arbitrary from a moral standpoint as of those born with silver spoons in their mouths?
-Further, is it not our dumb luck that our society happens to value certain aptitudes we may have—such as the leap and hand-eye coordination of Michael Jordan, sound-byte witticisms of talk show hosts like Jay Leno, or the algorithmic wizardry of Sergey Brin in the Internet age?
+Further, isn’t it pure luck that our society happens to value certain aptitudes we may have—such as the leap and hand-eye coordination of Michael Jordan, sound-byte witticisms of talk show hosts like Jay Leno, or the algorithmic wizardry of Sergey Brin in the Internet age?
 A millennium ago, society valued other aptitudes, such as sculpting bronze in Chola India, equine archery on the Mongolian steppes, or reciting epigrammatic verse in Arabia.
 My own aptitude for science and math served me well in an India looking to industrialize and a United States facing a shortfall of engineers.
 I might have done less well in an earlier age where the best opportunities were perhaps in mercantile pursuits or the bureaucracy of government.

 But how can a system of distributive justice compensate for random natural gifts that happen to be valued in a time and place?
-We can’t level natural gifts across people, can we?
+We cannot level natural gifts across people, can we?
 The mere thought is bizarre.
 The American political philosopher John Rawls (1921-2002) had much to say about this in his landmark 1971 book, A Theory of Justice, in which he developed his egalitarian model.
-Since we can’t undo the inequities of the natural lottery, he writes, we must find a way to address the differences in the rewards that result from them.
+Since we cannot undo the inequities of the natural lottery, he writes, we must find a way to address the differences in the rewards that result from them.
 We should certainly encourage people to hone and exercise their aptitudes, he says, but we should be clear that they do not morally deserve the rewards their aptitudes earn from the market.
-Since their natural gifts aren’t their own doing, and are moreover profitable only in light of the value a community places on them, they must share the rewards with the community.
+Since their natural gifts are not their own doing, and are moreover profitable only in light of the value a community places on them, they must share the rewards with the community.

 Rawls deflates the idea that we morally deserve the rewards of meritocracy.
 If we accept this, it follows that the house of distributive justice cannot be built on the sands of moral desert (which, in simple terms, is a condition in which we are deserving of something, whether good or bad), but must be built on other grounds.
-Notably, however, Rawls doesn’t make a case for equal rewards.
+Notably, however, Rawls does not make a case for equal rewards.
 Instead, Rawls speaks of the ‘Difference Principle’ in dealing with the inequities of the natural lottery.
 This principle, says Sandel, ‘permits income inequalities for the sake of incentives, provided the incentives are needed to improve the lot of the least advantaged.’
 In other words, income inequality is justified only to the extent to which it improves the lot of the most disadvantaged when compared to an equal income arrangement.
 Only if society is better off as a whole does favoring inequality seem fair.

 Choosing the Rules of the Game

 One might ask: Why should we uphold the Difference Principle at all?
 Is it not an arbitrary construct?
 No, says Rawls, and invites us to a thought experiment on creating ‘a hypothetical social contract in an original position of equality’.
-Imagine, he says, that ‘when we gather to chose the principles [for governing ourselves], we don’t know where we will wind up in society.
+Imagine, he says, that ‘when we gather to choose the principles [for governing ourselves], we don’t know where we will wind up in society.
 Imagine that we choose behind a "veil of ignorance" that temporarily prevents us from knowing anything about who we are’, including our race, gender, class, talents, intelligence, wealth, religion, etc. What principles would we then choose to order our society?
 Rawls makes a powerful case that simply out of a desire to minimize our odds of suffering, we will always choose political equality, fair equal opportunity, and the Difference Principle.

 Some have argued that the Difference Principle may not get chosen as is, not unless it has a clause to address the unfairness of propping up those who willfully make bad choices or act irresponsibly.
 Further, is it desirable, or even possible, to choose a social contract from behind the so-called ‘veil of ignorance’, as if, in Rawls’ words, ‘from the perspective of eternity’ with scant regard for context?
 Doesn’t Rawls implicitly presuppose a people who already value political equality, individualism, and resolving claims through public deliberation?
 Rawls later downplayed its universality but, argues Sandel, even in the United States, Rawls’ thought experiment supports an arid secular public space detached from so much that is central to our identities.
 This includes historical, moral, and religious discourses, which, if squeezed out, often pop up elsewhere in worse forms, such as the religious right.
 If the point is to enhance the social contract, Sandel adds, political progressives should do so not by asking people to leave their deepest beliefs at home but by engaging them in the public sphere.